lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 2. [Major] Ruby Ray of Reversal: Mind Blank is incorrectly listed as dispelled.
 Opcodes have power 7 which is inconsistent with other spell protection removals.
 Changed to 0.
 3. [Major] Khelben's Warding Whip: duration of second remove portrait icon opcode incorrect.
 Mind Blank is incorrectly listed as dispelled.
 Aux spell dispelling Spell Shield lacks delayed opcodes.
 Opcodes have power 7 which is inconsistent with other spell protection removals.
 Changed to 0.
 4. [Harmless] Monster Summoning VII: summoning eff power 6 -> 0.
 5. [Harmless] Summon Death Knight: summoning eff power 7 -> 0.
+Fixed bam.
 6. [Major] Simbul's Spell Sequencer: aux spell opcode 258 resist_dispel 1 -> 2.
 7. [Major] Chaos: Opcodes have save penalty -6 instead of -4 and hold opcode has no save.
 Add display icon for Hold, Sleep and Berserk effects, and string for Hold.
 Misses immunity by chaotic commands.
 8. [Implementation] Delayed Blast Fireball: use EE damage opcode features.